 A graduate of the College of William & Mary in Virginia and the University of New Mexico’s Anderson School of Business, he came to Chicago in 1998 to work for Ford Motor Company in marketing, sales and franchising.
 Lyle joined Koenig & Strey GMAC in 2003 and has remained with the company all the way through to its current incarnation as Berkshire Hathaway HomeServices KRG.

 A transplant from the Shenandoah Valley of Virginia who has lived in Williamsburg, Virginia; Albuquerque, New Mexico; Ferndale, Michigan; and Toronto, Ontario, Lyle is a long-time resident of the Wicker Park neighborhood.
 He can often be found gardening, cooking and entertaining at his cottage in Wicker Park’s historic district.
-In addition to his enthusiasm for real estate, he is a professional musician who plays the pipe organ, piano.
+In addition to his enthusiasm for real estate, he is a professional musician who plays the pipe organ, piano and sings.
 He also manages to find time for a long list of interests including mountain biking, golf, tennis and volleyball.
 Lyle is committed to involvement in the community and serves on the board for the Blind Service Association of Chicago and is a volunteer cooking instructor for Chicago's Anixter Center.
 He serves on the Professional Standards Committee of the Chicago Association of Realtors (CAR) and is the Vice Chair of CAR's Forms & Contracts Committee as well as being a trained mediator and ombudsman for CAR.